lounes17/cicd_aws/README.md

 # ci-cd-configurations-files

-## Commands: We have used in Our Video
+## Commands: We have used in Our Video yes

 $ wget https://Bucket-name.s3.Region-identifier.amazonaws.com/latest/install